ROCm/HIP/tests/catch/README.md

 ```

 ## Environment Variables
-- `HT_CONFIG_FILE` : This variable can be set to the config file name or full path.
+- `HIP_CATCH_EXCLUDE_FILE` : This variable can be set to the config file name or full path.
 Disabled tests will be read from this.
 - `HT_LOG_ENABLE` : This is for debugging the HIP Test Framework itself.
 Setting it to 1, all `LogPrintf` will be printed on screen

 ## Test Macros